- Public Health

-Once you have secured an internship, email the MPH Internship Coordinator your completed Application and Learning Contract by Friday of Week 10, the term before, to get an override to then register for H510.
+Once you have secured an internship, email the MPH Internship Coordinator your completed H 510 Learning Agreement by Friday of Week 10, the term before, to get an override to then register for H510.

 The official start date of an internship is the first day of the academic term, and the end date is Friday of Dead Week for MPH students.
 All due dates follow the academic calendar.

 Your IE3 Advisor can sign your Form to get it submitted by their deadline.
-Once a site has been secured, submit the H510 Agreement form to your faculty advisor and MPH internship coordinator for review and approval.
+Once a site has been secured, submit the H 510 Learning Agreement to your faculty advisor and MPH internship coordinator for review and approval.

 The internship must be separate from a current job, with separate projects, hours and a separate supervisor.